-The legal challenges associated with the production, transport and use of hydrogen as an energy source are not adequately addressed in the amendments to the Energy Industry Act (EnWG) which came into force on 27 July 2021.
-The latest regulatory changes represent a transitional solution until a common European regulatory framework exists.

-In contrast to the previous regulation, hydrogen, insofar as it is used for grid-based energy supply, is now included in Section 1 para.
+In the area of hydrogen distribution, the greatest regulatory adjustments have been made so far, both to regulate feed-in to the natural gas grid and to create specifications for separate hydrogen grids.
+However, the amendments to the Energy Industry Act (EnWG), which came into force on 27 July 2021, are merely transitional regulations until a common European regulatory framework is established.
+In contrast to the previous regulation, hydrogen, insofar as it is used for gridbased energy supply, is now included in Section 1 para.
 1 EnWG or Section 3 no. 14 EnWG as an independent energy source alongside electricity and gas.
 Hydrogen produced by water electrolysis (green hydrogen) remains subject to the old regulation; it is treated as equivalent to gas pursuant to Section 3 No. 19a EnWG or biogas pursuant to Section 3 No. 10f EnWG.
-In addition, the concept of hydrogen networks was defined in Section 3 No. 39a EnWG, according to which they must be designed in such a way that they are available to an indefinite number of customers.
-The general connection obligation according to Section 18 EnWG, on the other hand, is not to apply to hydrogen grids.

 In Section 28j EnWG, the operators of hydrogen grids are given the irrevocable option of subjecting themselves to the regulatory requirements of Sections 28k et seq.
 EnWG (opt-in).
 Those who opt for regulation must, in particular, grant access and connection to the hydrogen network in accordance with the principle of negotiated network access pursuant to Section 28n EnWG.
 In addition, the operators of hydrogen infrastructures are subject to the unbundling requirements pursuant to Section 28m EnWG.
-Generation of energy and its distribution should be in different hands; arid operators are prohibited from generation, storage and distribution.
+Generation of energy and its distribution should be in different hands; grid operators are prohibited from generation, storage and operation.
 In addition, the requirements of informational unbundling apply, according to which the confidentiality of economically sensitive information from business activities must be ensured.
-For network charges, Section 28o EnWG largely refers to Section 21 EnWG, but excludes the application of the ARegV.
+For network charges, Section 280 EnWG largely refers to Section 21 EnWG, but excludes the application of the ARegV.
 The cost review required for this takes place on the basis of a plan/actual cost comparison.
 A prerequisite is a positive needs assessment of the hydrogen infrastructure in accordance with Section 28p EnWG, so that the costs are recognised.